milosjocic1/SEI-Project-3/README.md

 #### ERD

-We started by drawing up an ERD to map out the the relations between all of our models and functionalities.
+We started by drawing up an ERD to map out the relations between all of our models and functionalities.

 ![ERD](https://media.git.generalassemb.ly/user/44781/files/69120fdf-0cc4-4d7c-a748-4e32f7fdea1c)